isc-projects/kea/doc/sphinx/arm/ddns.rst

    rather than fail with an error.
 Please see :ref:`sec-kea-runtime-security-policy-checking` for details.

+-  ``-F`` - As of Kea 3.3.0, makes the server exit immediately on any fatal error.
+Default behavior (parameter not set) is to just log the error and continue, making it possible for an administrator to intervene and fix the issue without restarting the server.

 Upon startup, the module loads its configuration and begins listening for NCRs based on that configuration.